Pac1226/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-A collection of selected data science projects to demonstrate skill sets, knowledge, and topics I find interesting.
+A collection of selected data science projects to demonstrate programming skills, knowledge of tools, and the ability to solve business problems.

 ---